yamadapc/augmented-audio/crates/augmented/application/audio-processor-standalone/README.md

 3. You now have a CLI for rendering online (CPAL, use your mic)  or offline (pass a file through your processor & write the results to a `.wav`)

+## Example
+Check out the `examples` directory for running examples and trying it out.

 ```rust
 // Imports
 use std::time::Duration;